 First on our list is Lee Greenwood.
-He was discovered by country star Mel Tillis’ bandleader and bassist in the late 1970s in Las Vegas, where he worked in casinos as a blackjack dealer by day and a singer by night.
+He was discovered by country star Mel Tillis’s bandleader and bassist in the late 1970s in Las Vegas, where he worked in casinos as a blackjack dealer by day and a singer by night.

 2. Kenny Rogers

-Already a country star when the 1980s began, Kenny Rogers gained more fame in the decade thanks to duets such as “Don’t Fall in Love with a Dreamer” with Kim Carnes, “We’ve Got Tonight” with Sheena Easton, and “Islands in the Stream” with Dolly Parton.
+Rogers gained more popularity in the decade thanks to duets such as “Don’t Fall in Love with a Dreamer” with Kim Carnes, “We’ve Got Tonight” with Sheena Easton, and “Islands in the Stream” with Dolly Parton.

 3. George Strait

-Strait kept creating hit songs in the decades that followed, eventually breaking Conway Twitty’s record of 40 number-one hit singles in 2009.
+He kept creating hit songs in the decades that followed, eventually breaking Conway Twitty’s record of forty #1 hit singles in 2009.

 4. Ronnie Milsap

 By the 1980s, Milsap was hitting adult contemporary and country music charts with hits such as “Smoky Mountain Rain,” “I Wouldn’t Have Missed It for the World,” “Any Day Now,” “She Keeps the Home Fires Burning,” and “(There’s) No Getting Over Me.”
 The latter landed Milsap a Grammy for Best Male Country Vocal Performance.

-“Lost in the Fifties Tonight” was named the 1985 Song of the Year by the Academy of Country Music.”
+In 1985, “Lost in the Fifties Tonight” was named Song of the Year by the Academy of Country Music.”